-Augie Busch was named Virginia's head swimming and diving coach in July 2013.
+Augie Busch completed his first season in charge of the Virginia swimming and diving programs in 2014.
 Busch had previously been the head coach of Houston's women's squad for two seasons.

 In his two seasons at Houston, Busch led the Cougars to a fourth-place finish in Conference USA in 2012 and to a program-best second-place league showing last season.